-PII/PHI Data Element Internal Use External Use Name File Identification purposes Not used Date of Birth File Identification purposes Not used Medical history File Identification purposes Not used Contact information File Identification purposes Not used File Numbers File Identification purposes Not used Address File Identification purposes Not used
+PII/PHI Data Element Internal Use External Use Name File Identification purposes Not used Data of Birth File Identification purposes Not used Personal Mailing Address File Identification purposes Not used Personal Phone Number(s) File Identification purposes Not used Personal Email Address File Identification purposes Not used Sex File Identification purposes Not used Diagnostic test results File Identification purposes Not used File number File Identification purposes Not used Completed Disability Benefits File Identification purposes Not used Questionnaires (DBQ) form

-2.2 What types of tools are used to analyze data and what type of data may be produced?

-These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information.

-2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
+- 2.2 Describe the types of tools used to analyze data and what type of data may be produced.
+These questions are related to privacy controls DI-1, Data Quality, DI-2, Data Integrity and Integrity Board, and SE-1, Inventory of Personally Identifiable Information. - 2.2a Many systems sift through large amounts of information in response to a user inquiry or programmed functions.
 Systems may help identify areas that were previously not obvious and need additional research by agents, analysts, or other employees.
 Some systems perform complex analytical tasks resulting in, among other types of data, matching, relational analysis, scoring, reporting, or pattern analysis.
 Describe any type of analysis the system conducts and the data that is created from the analysis?